Cactus League asks MLB to delay spring training due to COVID

 The person also confirmed that the union turned down a December offer from the league that included a permanent adoption of an expanded postseason and the universal designated hitter — changes instituted temporarily in 2020.

-The union declined the proposal because it is opposed to expanding the postseason, fearing it will disincentive teams from pursuing free agents.
+The union declined the proposal because it is opposed to expanding the postseason, fearing it will disincentivize teams from pursuing free agents.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner